Macron, Le Pen back on campaign trail after heated debate | Politics

 Macron will be campaigning on Thursday in the Paris suburb of Seine-Saint-Denis - a key target for both candidates which voted heavily for hard left candidate Jean-Luc Melenchon in the first round.
 Le Pen will head to northern France, with an evening rally in Arras, a town that voted slightly more for Macron in a region that is otherwise a far-right stronghold.

-It is unclear if the last two days of campaigning will change any minds.
-But after more than half of the electorate voted for far-right or hard left candidates in the first round on April 10, Macron's lead in opinion polls, while growing, is much narrower than five years ago, when he beat Le Pen with 66.1% of the vote.
+It is unclear if the last two days of campaigning will change any votes.
+But Macron's lead in opinion polls, while growing, is much narrower than five years ago, when he beat Le Pen with 66.1% of the vote.

+"Although Macron's roughly 10-point lead in the polls is well ahead of any conceivable margin of error, recent history is littered with shock election results, so it would be naïve to think that Le Pen cannot deliver a surprise win," said Dean Turner, Chief Eurozone and UK Economist at UBS Global Wealth Management's Chief Investment Office.
+The premium investors demand to hold French bonds over their German equivalent was largely stable on Thursday following the debate, suggesting they are sanguine about the likely outcome of Sunday's vote.

+But with some degree of risk factored in, a Macron victory could see a modest bounce for French assets and the euro, Turner said in a note.
+"REAL LIFE"

-Supporters for both were on the offensive on Thursday morning, trying to win the narrative on how the debate went.
-"Marine Le Pen is in real life, Macron is in the McKinsey cosmos," National Rally spokesperson Julien Odoul tweeted, in a reference to the consultancy firm whose use by the government has emerged as a surprise issue in the campaign.
+Supporters of both candidates were on the offensive on Thursday, trying to win the narrative on how the debate went.
+"Marine Le Pen is in real life, Macron is in the McKinsey cosmos," National Rally spokesperson Julien Odoul tweeted, in a reference to the consultancy firm whose use by the government has been much criticised by the opposition.

 On the Macron side, ministers were hammering on one of Macron's strongest lines of attacks in the debate - Le Pen's past admiration for Russian President Vladimir Putin and the loan she contracted with a Russian bank for her 2017 campaign.
 "When you owe money, you cannot be free," Interior Minister Gerald Darmanin told CNews.